-The main economic engine in Andorra today is tourism, but until recently the country’s economy was heavily dependent on tobacco production.
-A large part of the inhabitants of the Principality were dedicated to this sector and were responsible for carrying out an elaborate manufacturing force and full of tradition.
+The main economic source in Andorra nowadays is tourism, but until recently, the country’s economy heavily depended on the tobacco production.
+A large part of the Principality's inhabitants were dedicated to this sector and were responsible for carrying out an elaborate manufacturing force and full of tradition.

-Once the fermentation was done, the mincing was done.
-At first, the grinding of the leaves was done manually, but with the industrial evolution, this was one of the first processes to be mechanized and gained a lot of speed in its realization.
+Once the fermentation was done, the mincing began.
+At first, the grinding of the leaves was done manually, but with the industrial revolution, this was one of the first processes to be mechanized and gained a lot of speed in its realization.
 Depending on the type of click, he got a sting or a scallop.
-The bite occurred when the leaf was cut in a square shape and mixed with different types of tobacco according to the product to be obtained.
-While if the blade was cut in the form of threads, the escafarlata was obtained.
-To this product different aromas were added to give a certain flavor or smell.
+The bite occurred when the leaf was cut in a square shape and mixed with different types of tobacco according of the product to be obtained.
+But if the blade was cut in the form of threads, the escafarlata was obtained.
+Different aromas were added to give a certain flavor or smell to the product.

-After mincing, the product to be marketed (tiles or pills, cigarettes or cigarettes and cigars) was manufactured.
-And once you had the production, you would pack it up.
+After mincing, the product to be marketed (tiles or pills, cigarettes or cigars) was manufactured.
+And once you had the production, you had to pack it up.
 A good part of the production was packaged in bales and sold to smugglers.

 Today, these processes are still in place but are done in a mechanized way.